Add a source

 Drag and drop

-It is not possible to drag files, however in the Source Browser it's easy to select a few files for transfer.
+It is not possible to drag files, however in the Source Browser it's easy to chose some files from the folder for transfer.

 Adding another source folder as a separate job